bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/ios-code-signing-troubleshooting.md

 #### If Xcode managed signing is enabled in the iOS app

-1. Check the value of the **Should the step try to generate Provisioning Profiles even if Xcode managed signing is enabled in the Xcode project?** input in the **iOS Auto Provision with App Store Connect API** Step.
+1. Check the value of the **Should the step try to generate Provisioning Profiles even if Xcode managed signing is enabled in the Xcode project?** input in the **iOS Auto Provision with Apple ID** Step.
    * If it's set to `no`, the Step will look for an Xcode Managed Provisioning Profile on the Apple Developer Portal.
    * If it's set to `yes`, the Step will generate a new manual provisioning profile on the Apple Developer portal for the project.
 2. Check if the capability lists in the iOS app and in the provisioning profile on the Developer Portal match.